 Grow Organic Potatoes

-Keep pesticides off your dinner table by raising your own chemical-free, heirloom potatoes.
+Keep pesticides off your dinner table by growing your own chemical-free, heirloom potatoes.

 Potatoes have always been a family favorite and for good reason.
 We associate them with Sunday dinners, Monday hash, and home-made Saturday night fries.
 We love baked potatoes topped with homemade salsa and home-fries with salsa and eggs.
 We use diced potatoes with cheese and green chile as an enchilada stuffing.
 In the fall, we make a delicious cheese and mushroom tart with a potato crust.
 We’ve even been known to make a potato and onion pizza with rosemary.
 And yes, like everybody else, we love garlic mashed potatoes.